Birth Consulting

 How will you serve my whole team?

 You can learn more about the history of doulas, and their role in birth by watching this video from my certifying body, DONA International (CW: a lot of gendered language around birthing people.
-DONA has come a long way, but this is an old video.
-I proudly support and affirm birthing people of all genders, presentations, orientations, and relationship structures).
+DONA has come a long way, but this is an old video).

 For information about my training, and testimonials from my past clients, check out my Training and Testimonials page!

-My fee for this birth doula support package is $1800
+My fee for this birth doula support package is $2500, and includes:

 ~unlimited phone and e-mail support